 - Know more about what your competitors are offering to employees

 - Treating a departing employee with respect and gratitude helps create a lifelong alliance with them.

-Some of the most common exit interview questions are –
+Some of the best exit interview questions are:

 Understanding what sparked an employee’s intention for job change can give you an insight into the common reasons for employee turnover.

 This is an important question to understand what your competitors may be offering to talented candidates vis-à-vis your compensation package and benefits.